Troubleshooting

 ### Output is incomplete or missing states

-* **Add them to your prompt**: explicitly list all states (enabled, hovered, pressed, disabled, selected, loading)
+* **Add context when generating the `.md`**: list all states (enabled, hovered, pressed, disabled, selected, loading) in the plugin's design-intent field or your `create-component-md` prompt, then regenerate

 * **Describe behavioral modes**: fill vs. hug width, truncation rules, multi-select behavior